 This makes it less reliable because the displays were often not designed to have their refresh rates varied in such a way.

-G-Sync monitors, on the other hand, are designed around the technology itself.
+G-Sync monitors, on the other hand, are designed around the technology itself (as we see in our ASUS ROG Swift PG27UQ review).

 G-Sync is a hardware-based solution, and every G-Sync monitor contains a controller module that allows for the refresh rate to be varied.